 Assessing surface wax chemical diversity as a tool to defend against abiotic and biotic stress in canola

-Researcher: Mark Smith, Agriculture and Agri-Food Canada, Saskatoon SK
+Researcher: Dr. Mark Smith, Agriculture and Agri-Food Canada, Saskatoon SK

 Project Code: CARP CCC 2018.18